p00ya/browser-activity/README.md

 That's it - you don't need to run `chrome-discord-bridge` manually; Chrome will start it on demand.

-> :warning: WARNING: if you move the `chrome-discord-bridge` binary, you will have to repeat step 5.
+> :warning: WARNING: if you move the `chrome-discord-bridge` binary, you must repeat step 5.

 ## Usage

 For Browser Activity to work, you must be running the Discord desktop app (not the web app) and have chrome-discord-bridge installed (see above).

 In Google Chrome, open the Chrome extensions menu.
-If Browser Activity is showing in the "No access needed" section of the menu, it means the extension doesn't support Activity for the site that's currently open in the tab.
+If Browser Activity is showing in the "No access needed" section of the menu, it means the extension doesn't support the site that's currently open in the tab.
 Otherwise, you can enable Browser Activity for the tab by clicking the Browser Activity item in the menu.

 > :sunglasses: NOTE: the extension doesn't have access to any of your browsing activity other than the tabs you've explicitly enabled it for.